By Mark Andrew.

 MacIsaac, T (2015).
 Five Scientific Discoveries Made in Dreams. [online] www.ancient-origins.net.
 Available at: https://www.ancient-origins.net/unexplained-phenomena/five-scientific-discoveries-made-dreams-004491 [Accessed 25 May 2020].

 Proud, L. (2013).
 The Secret Influence of the Moon: Alien Origins and Occult Powers.
 Destiny Books, Rochester, Vermont.

 Stirone, S. (2020).
 Jupiter’s Biggest Moons Started as Tiny Grains of Hail.
 The New York Times. [online] 18 May.
 Available at: https://www.nytimes.com/2020/05/18/science/jupiter-moons-europa.html [Accessed 25 May 2020].

 Wikipedia.
 (2020).
 Welteislehre. [online] Available at: https://en.wikipedia.org/wiki/Welteislehre [Accessed 25 May 2020].

 Mark Andrew has a longstanding interest in most things ancient and mysterious, from Atlantis to the Zoroastrians.
-He studied environmental sciences at university before working for many years in town and country planning.
-He lives and works in South West England.
+He studied environmental sciences at university and has worked in the fields of planning, heritage and conservation.
+He lives in southern England.